Content Mapping: The Ultimate Step-By-Step Guide

 Common content types in the awareness stage include informational blog posts, eBooks, social media posts, infographics, checklists, and emails.

-Design these content pieces to provide enough information to your awareness-stage buyers to make them fully aware of their problem.
+Design these content pieces to provide enough information to your awareness-stage buyers to make them fully aware of their problems.

 Your content should try to move the buyer further ahead in their journey toward the next stage, that is, consideration.